jonathanharold/Homework1_case_study/README.md

 Case study on Fintech company
 # Reducing Transaction Costs in Real Estate Title Insurance

-## There is major opportunity for blockchain to reshape the title insurance industry. by registering real estate on a distributed legder, blockchain could streamline the manually intensive practice of examming pulbic records when validating titles in real estate transactions.
+## There is major opportunity for blockchain to reshape the title insurance industry.
+By registering real estate on a distributed legder, blockchain could streamline the manually intensive practice of examming pulbic records when validating titles in real estate transactions.

 # First American Title Corporation